alpenlabs/Technical-Whitepaper/README.md

 **Transaction Outputs:**

-Rollup UTXO: The Block producer generates the scriptPubKey for the Rollup UTXO by performing the TapTweak hash [84] with the `<new_internal_key>` and the root of the P2TR script tree, which is a known constant.
+<u>Rollup UTXO:</u> The Block producer generates the scriptPubKey for the Rollup UTXO by performing the TapTweak hash [84] with the `<new_internal_key>` and the root of the P2TR script tree, which is a known constant.

-Withdrawal UTXOs: The Block Producer now needs to construct the list of withdrawals from the rollup that needs to be part of the outputs of State Update transaction.
+<u>Withdrawal UTXOs:</u> The Block Producer now needs to construct the list of withdrawals from the rollup that needs to be part of the outputs of State Update transaction.
 To do this, the Block Producer iterates over all the withdrawal transactions in the pending block and constructs an output with the requested amount and a scriptPubKey according to the user’s specification, most likely a P2PKH with the user’s L1 public key.

 The Block Producer now has everything that it needs to broadcast an L2 State Update transaction in L1.
-When it receives the proof, the Block Producer broadcasts the State Update transaction, using as parent the last transaction in the L1 transactions queue.
+When it receives the proof, the Block Producer broadcasts the State Update transaction, using as parent the last transaction in the L1 Transaction Queue.
 Once the L2 State Update Transaction is confirmed on L1, the Block Producer updates the last confirmed L2 State Tree and adds the pending block to the L2 blockchain.
 This officially marks this block as confirmed.

 The following sections describe the execution of the pending block and the generation of the validity proof.

 ### **4.3.3 Transaction Executor**

+Transaction executor module takes the pending block of transactions and the latest L2 State Tree confirmed on L1 from the Rollup Coordinator.
+The role of the Transaction Executor is to execute the pending block of transactions to generate new L2 State Root and an execution trace, as shown in Figure 18.
+The new L2 State Root is the new root of the L2 State Tree after executing the block of transactions.
+Execution trace is generated by executing a compiled state transition program on the VM and is passed on to the Prover module to produce a validity proof of correct execution.

 <p align="center">
 <img src="figures/18.png" width="600"/>
 </p>

 _Figure 18: Transaction Executor interacts with the Prover and the Rollup Coordinator of the L2 Rollup System to generate the execution trace of transactions in the proposed block._

-Transaction executor module takes a proposed block of transactions and the latest L2 State Tree confirmed on L1 from the Rollup Coordinator.
-The role of the Transaction Executor is to execute the pending block of transactions to generate new L2 State Root and an execution trace, as shown in Figure 18.
-The new L2 State Root is the new root of the L2 State Tree after executing the block of transactions.
-Execution trace is generated by executing a compiled state transition program on the VM and is passed on to the Prover module to produce a validity proof of correct execution.

 **Fixed State Transition Program**